Skip to content

 COOKING & BAKING

 Join Evelyn and spend an engaging evening exploring the art of Asian dumplings, beginning with the creation of a versatile base filling that serves as the foundation for a variety of dumpling styles.
 You’ll learn how this single filling can be shaped and adapted for boiling, steaming, and pan-frying, allowing you to create multiple styles of dumplings with confidence.
 The class will also cover preparing a flavorful broth for wonton soup and show you how to turn dumplings into a complete, satisfying meal.
 Whether you’re a beginner or an experienced home cook, this class is designed to expand your skills while treating you to a delicious cultural experience.
+The menu for this class contains shellfish and gluten, and unfortunately these can not be avoided.
+Please contact Access at access@cvsdvt.org or 802-482-7194 with any questions.
+For students aged 13 and older.
 This is a participatory cooking class.
-A small group of 3-4 students will work together at each cooking station to complete the recipe on the night's menu.
+A small group of students will work together at each cooking station to complete the recipe on the night's menu.
 "Evelyn is an amazing instructor.
 She’s passionate about food... and excited to share her knowledge."

 Winter/Spring 2026